-In Figure 7, we present the time series of the asset-weighted mean of estimated risk-taking $\overline{\alpha}t^{AW}$ which is the asset-weighted (ex-ante) probability of distress (VaR parameter) of the entire sample of intermediaries.
-We compare it in each panel to an alternative measure of systemic risk taken from the literature.
+and different relevant definitions of systemic risk such as "ex-ante probability that a certain percentage of assets are in the hands of distressed intermediaries" or "ex-ante probability that the entire leverage sector (or x% of it) is distressed".
+In Fig. 7, we present the time series of the asset-weighted mean of estimated risk-taking $\overline{\alpha}t^{AW}$ which is the asset-weighted (ex-ante) probability of distress (VaR parameter) of the entire sample of intermediaries.26 We compare it in each panel to an alternative measure of systemic risk taken from the literature.
 We estimate $\overline{\alpha}t^{AW}$ from the Compustat Fundamentals Annual data using the methodology described above.
-As is clear from the figure, our estimates suggest a significant increase in systemic risk between 2000 and 2008 as liquidity conditions in the global economy were loose and regulation were lax, and a significant decline after 2008 and as banking regulations tightened.
+As is clear from the figure, our estimates suggest a significant increase in systemic risk between 2000 and 2008 as liquidity conditions in the global economy were loose and regulations were lax, and a significant decline after 2008 and as banking regulations tightened.
 In the next section, we provide counterfactual exercises in which we explore further these different factors.

-Figure 7 also compares our measure to 3 different alternatives.
-In the left panel, we compare it to a simple asset-weighted mean of leverage.
+Fig. 7 also compares our measure to three different alternatives.
+In the left panel, we compare it to a simple assetweighted mean of leverage.
 This illustrates the usefulness of the structural model, as asset-weighted leverage completely misses the increased systemic risk during the European sovereign debt crisis and seems to be relatively flat almost until 2008 when the crisis actually hits.
 This delayed rise is also there to an even greater extent with the Δ CoVaR measure, which dramatically rises in 2008 but gave no early warning signs to a policymaker observing the measure in the preceding years.
 This is a common problem with price-based measures: when they predict a crisis, it is too late.
 Credit growth (middle panel) seems to exhibit the most similar pattern to our measure, but it would also miss the European sovereign debt crisis and peak a couple of years before the crisis.

 In order to explore further the role of heterogeneity in risk-taking across intermediaries we decompose our systemic risk measure $\overline{\alpha}t^{AW}$ into a representative average component and an heterogeneous component.
-Using the definition of leverage, we express assets as $a{i,t} = \lambda{i,t}\omega{i,t}$, and decompose the measure of systemic risk $\overline{\alpha}t^{AW}$ around a reference point $\overline{\alpha}t$ as follows:
+Using the definition of lever-age, we express assets as $a{i,t} = \lambda{i,t} \omega{i,t}$, and decompose the measure of systemic risk $\overline{\alpha}t^{AW}$ around a reference point $\overline{\alpha}t$ as follows: